uber/charlatan/docs/quickstart.rst

 -----------------------------

 `Charlatan` works best when used with :py:class:`unittest.TestCase`.
-Your test class needs to inherits from :py:class:`charlatan.FixturesManagerMixin`.
+Your test class needs to inherit from :py:class:`charlatan.FixturesManagerMixin`.

 `Charlatan` uses an internal cache to store fixtures instance (in particular to create relationships).
 If you are resetting your database after each tests